 If you have been awarded work study you may use the online portal to search for an open position (Note: this link will only work for you if you have received an email from the Office of Financial Aid containing your work study authorization form.
 If you have received the email and are having issues opening the provided link, please see here for instructions on clearing your cache).

 On campus jobs

 - Online job portal

 - Take your FWS Authorization Form to your interview.
-When you are hired, the agency will complete the Authorization form – bring it to the FSU Office of Financial Aid Work Study office
+When you are hired, have the agency supervisor email the completed Authorization form to the Office of Financial Aid

 - You must have an FSU FWS award already on your award offer to be eligible to apply

 3. Get Hired